mtorromeo/iosshy/README.rst

 ===========
 Description
 ===========
-IOSSHy provides an easy to use desktop tool to quickly create and destory SSH tunnels and launch commands based on a preconfigured setup.
+IOSSHy provides an easy to use desktop tool to quickly create and destroy SSH tunnels and launch commands based on a preconfigured setup.

 -------------
 Example usage